epfl-lara/leon/doc/installation.rst

-To build this documentation locally, you will need Sphinx ( http://sphinx-doc.org/ ), a restructured text toolkit that was originally build to support Python documentation.
+To build this documentation locally, you will need Sphinx ( http://sphinx-doc.org/ ), a restructured text toolkit that was originally developed to support Python documentation.
 You will also need `make`.

 After installing sphinx, entering the `doc/` directory of